johnwesleyquintero/wesai-np/README.md

 # WesAI Notepad

-**A local-first, AI-enhanced notepad built for privacy, performance, and productivity.**
+**Your personal knowledge assistant, transformed into a powerful operational tool.**

 [**Live Demo**](https://wesai-np.vercel.app/)

-WesAI Notepad is a powerful, privacy-focused note-taking application that runs entirely in your browser.
-It combines a fast, responsive, and offline-capable interface with the advanced capabilities of the Google Gemini API to create an intelligent writing environment.
-All your data is stored locally on your device.
+WesAI Notepad is a local-first, AI-enhanced application designed for privacy, performance, and productivity.
+It combines a fast, offline-capable notepad with a multi-mode AI assistant powered by the Google Gemini API.
+All your data is stored securely in your browser.

 ## Key Features